 - Reduction of candida overgrowth

 - Increased mental acuity or alertness

 - Easier weight loss

 - Healthy tissues

 - Improved cardiovascular health

 It seems like following the guidelines of eating alkaline is just another way of finding out that whole plant-based foods are most beneficial to us.
-Not only are they not harmful to us, their high mineral and vitamin content has a huge positive effect on our whole body, such as healing and preventing disease.
-But let's first take a look at alkaline foods.
+Not only are they not harmful to us, their high mineral and vitamin content also has a hugely positive effect on our whole body, such as healing and preventing disease.
+But let’s first take a look at alkaline foods.

 To explain the most common misconception: the acid/alkaline load of a given food refers not to the pH of the food prior to consumption, but to the acid/alkaline result after you digest it.
 Our kidneys have to neutralize the acid that’s produced in the process of digestion.